woprd/ctfs/csa/csc2024/townpulse/README.md

 ### Step 2: Priv Esc

-See what groups Joan's in
+See what groups Joan's in.

 ```bash
 groups
 Joan sudo
 ```

-Good, good, now let's add our pentester account to sudoers
+Good, good, now let's add our pentester account to sudoers.

 ```bash
 sudo usermod -aG sudo Pentester
 Sorry, user Joan is not allowed to execute '/usr/sbin/usermod -aG sudo Pentester' as root on dad5f987a15f."
 ```

 Blerg!
 Rubbing the brow here as I was heading for a PB for unfinished challenges in this event.
-Thankfully team-work makes the dream work and I looked to the east for a teammate wizard saviour:
+Thankfully team-work makes the dream work and I looked to the east for a teammate wizard saviour.

 ![image](./gandalf-white.gif)

-Thanks wizard teammate 🧙 10 seconds, one command, and a URL later:
+Thanks wizard teammate 🧙 10 seconds, one command, and a URL later.

-The command:
+The command.

 ```bash
 sudo -l